Advertiser Disclosure

 Jump to Section

-We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
+We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-For many travelers, The Platinum Card® from American Express is one of the top cards in their wallets because it is arguably the best card for airport lounge access, especially for those who have an Amex Centurion lounge at their local airport.
+For many travelers, the Platinum Card® from American Express is one of the top cards in their wallets because it is arguably the best card for airport lounge access, especially for those who have an Amex Centurion lounge at their local airport.

 However, to limit crowding, American Express no longer allows guests to enter for free with the primary Amex Platinum cardholder — unless they have spent $75,000 or more on the Amex Platinum card in the previous year.